MystenLabs/sui/external-crates/move/tooling/prettier-move/CONTRIBUTING.md

 ## Changeset

 Make sure to run `pnpm changeset` with appropriate version for the changes made.
-Commit the change, so that it picked up by CI.
+Commit the change, so that it is picked up by CI.